arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Conclusion

 You have now set an Opta™ using PLC IDE and successfully connected to the Arduino Cloud platform.
-You learned how these tools integrate and can be used to create a simple interface allowing you to oversee Opta™ device's status.
-Now you are now more familiar with the PLC IDE and Arduino Cloud environment, being capable of creating advanced HMI interfaces that can be used to control and monitor your Industrial Arduino Pro devices.
+You learned how these tools integrate and can be used to create a simple interface allowing you to oversee the Opta™ device's status.
+Now, you are more familiar with the PLC IDE and Arduino Cloud environment, and you have the base to create HMI interfaces that can be used to control and monitor your Industrial Arduino Pro devices.

 ### Next Steps

 As you progress, feel free to delve into the vast Arduino ecosystem.
-It will encourage you to utilize an array of libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
-For a deeper understanding of the Arduino PLC IDE, consider reviewing the [available tutorials](https://docs.arduino.cc/software/plc-ide).
+It will encourage you to utilize various libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
+To better understand the Arduino PLC IDE, consider reviewing the [available tutorials](https://docs.arduino.cc/software/plc-ide).

 ## Support